-- Faster cooking: Since hot air is blowing directly onto food instead of just surrounding it, food cooks about 25% faster in a convection oven.
+- It cooks faster: Because hot air is blowing directly onto food instead of just surrounding it, food cooks about 25 percent faster in a convection oven.

-- Even cooking: Regular ovens can have hot spots, depending on where the heating element is, but the fan in a convection oven will circulate the air to help even out the temperature variances.
+- It cooks more evenly: Regular ovens can have hot spots, depending on where the heating element is, but the fan in a convection oven will circulate the air to help even out the temperature variances.

-- Better browning: Air in a regular oven can become a bit humid since moisture can't escape, steaming food instead of roasting.
+- It's better at browning: Air in a regular oven can become a bit humid, as moisture can't escape.
 Convection creates a dry atmosphere that caramelizes the sugars faster when roasting, so foods like meats and vegetables get browner, but the interiors stay moist.

-- Saves energy: Since food cooks faster in a convection oven, and generally at a lower temperature, it's a bit more energy efficient than a regular oven.
+- It saves energy: Because food cooks faster in a convection oven, and generally at a lower temperature, it's a bit more energy efficient than a regular oven.

 When Should You Use the Convection Setting and When Should You Use the Regular Oven Setting?

 Because there are so many benefits to convection, you're probably wondering why most convection ovens still have a regular oven setting.
 Depending on what you're making, there are instances when you actually don't want a fan circulating hot air around.

 When to Use the Convection Setting